dmit4git/hiddenpath/README.md

 ### Environment mechanics

 The essential goal of a learner in RL concept is to approximate an optimal (in terms of total reward) function that maps observations to actions, this environment is somewhat intuitive illustration to that principle.
 Agent approximates path that can be easily made by a user.
 The environment is a 2D world with path unobservable to the agent.
-At every episode the agent starts in the midle of the left border.
+At every episode the agent starts in the middle of the left border.
 At every step the environment provides the agent with coordinates of its current location, the agent choses direction where to move and size of the step.
 Agents goal is to travel from left to right following the path as close as possible.
 The environment rewards the agent for advancing forward (horizontally to the right on visualization) and punishes for deviating from the path.

 #### Reward